cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 Finally, a bit of generalizations -->

 # Motivating Problem: Flappy Bird for Octopus {#motivation}
-Flappy Bird is an arcade-style mobile game that once gots viral at around 2014.
+Flappy Bird is an arcade-style mobile game that once went viral around 2014.
-In this game, a bird to flies through a forest of pipes, and the player controls the vertical movements of the bird to avoid the pipes; the goal is to pass as many pipes as possible before hitting a pipe.
+In this game, a bird flies through a forest of pipes, and the player controls the vertical movements of the bird to avoid the pipes; the goal is to pass as many pipes as possible before hitting a pipe.
 Despite appearing simple, Flappy Bird is a very hard game for humans.
-Even for dexterous players, it requires lots of attention and effort; for beginners, it is all about luck.
+Even for dexterous players, it requires a lot of attention and effort; for beginners, it is all about luck.

 <figure id="fig:flappy" style="text-align: center;">
 <img src="./flappy-bird.png" alt="flappy" style="max-height: 40vh; width: auto;"/>